ESPN NBA Hangtime '95

-ESPN NBA HangTime '95 is a basketball video game developed and published by Sony Imagesoft for the Sega CD.
+ESPN NBA Hangtime '95 is a basketball video game developed and published by Sony Imagesoft for the Sega CD.

 Gameplay

-ESPN NBA HangTime '95 includes all 27 NBA teams which are represented by their top three players at the time as well as 12 International country teams represented by fictional athletes.
-Players choose a team and play 2-on-2 basketball matches in exhibition or season modes.
+ESPN NBA Hangtime '95 includes all 27 NBA teams which are represented by their top three players at the time as well as 12 International country teams represented by fictional athletes.
+Players choose a team and play two-on-two basketball matches in exhibition or season modes.
 Hangtimes gameplay has been compared to NBA Jam's, and features arcade-style moves like super spins and dunks.
-Hangtime also features full-motion video segments of ESPN's Dan Patrick and Stuart Scott covering the matches.
+Hangtime also features full-motion video segments of ESPN's Dan Patrick and Stuart Scott covering the matches in its national and international modes respectively.

+Development and release

+ESPN NBA Hangtime '95 was developed and published by Sony Imagesoft.
+It was announced alongside other Sony sports titles using the ESPN license slated for fall 1994 releases for Sega consoles including ESPN Baseball Tonight, ESPN National Hockey Night, ESPN SpeedWorld, and ESPN Sunday Night NFL.
+ESPN NBA Hangtime '95 was part of a buy-two-get-one-free promotion for Sega CD games from Sony that lasted from December 1994 to February 1995.
+The game was released exclusively for Sega CD in March 1995.

 Reception

-The game was received poorly and multiple reviews compared it negatively to NBA Jam.
-Next Generation reviewed the game, rating it one star out of five, and was very critical of the game, even advising not to "put other games near this one, it could be contagious."